-Lake Iseo, also known as Sebino, is one of the lakes of Lombardy.
+Lake Iseo, also known as Sebino, or Lake Lovere, is one of the lakes of Lombardy.
 Lying between the Province of Bergamo and the Province of Brescia, it is still unknown to mass tourism and this is a reason why it is suitable for bicycle tourism.
-Around Lake Iseo by bicycle can start from one of the many little villages on the banks of the lake, but for convenience's sake we're going to start from Riva di Solto, on the Bergamo side, where you can park your car and eat a good ice cream on the finish line to celebrate the challenge.
+Around Lake Iseo by bicycle can start from one of the many little villages on the banks of the lake, but for convenience's sake, we're going to start from Riva di Solto, on the Bergamo side, where you can park your car and eat good ice cream on the finish line to celebrate the challenge.

 This bicycle tour around Lake Iseo follows the circumnavigation of the lake for 66 km of cycleways and secondary roads, that during the weekends and the high season could be pretty busy.